Weather in Indonesia in August

 What about the crowds & costs?

 One of the downsides of visiting in August is that this time of the year is the peak tourist season, especially in hotspots like Bali, Jakarta, and Yogyakarta.
-This month is a magnet for international and domestic travelers, thanks to school holidays and summer vacations in many countries.
+This month is a magnet for international and domestic travelers, thanks to school vacations and summer vacations in many countries.
 You can expect packed beaches, busy tourist attractions, and cultural sites buzzing with activity.
-Planning ahead is key to managing the crowds and queues at popular spots.
+Planning ahead is key to managing the crowds and lines at popular spots.

 Accommodation costs are going to be on the higher side.
 With the surge in demand, hotels and resorts, particularly those near beaches, hike up their rates.
 If you're after a more budget-friendly trip, you might want to consider visiting during the shoulder months like April, May, or September.
 You’ll enjoy similar weather to August but without the throngs of tourists.
 Plus, accommodation prices drop, making it a more relaxed and affordable experience.